Google Business Profile, Social Media & Backlinks: The Trio That Drives Leads to Your Website

 Your Website: The Foundation Everything Rests On

 Your website is the starting point.
-It's the one place you fully control—your services, pricing ranges, photos, and how people contact you.
-Every other piece of your online presence either points to it or backs it up.
+It's the one thing you fully control—your services, pricing ranges, photos, and how people get in touch with you.
+Every other piece of your online presence either points back to it or backs it up.

 A good website does three main jobs: